 5) Let go

 Dealing with older children is more complicated because parents cannot and should not control everything.
 It is often with older children that power struggles begin.
 These moments, however, can also be learning moments.
-There is much evidence to suggest that gradually transferring decision-making to your child is better than premature independence or prolonged dependency (you can read about one such study here).
+There is much evidence to suggest that gradually transferring decision-making to your child is better than premature independence or prolonged dependency.
 According to the book At the Threshold: The Developing Adolescent (the skills necessary for sound decision-making – the ability to generate and weigh alternatives) develop rapidly from about the age of eight up to the age of 15/16.
 Your child’s attainment of this age may thus provide an opportunity to teach him/her that choices have consequences.
 It is important for your child to be aware of the possible consequences of his/her action or inaction.
 Explain these to your child and then let him/her choose.

 If you’ve enjoyed this post, you’ll love my Workbook “This is what it takes to raise happy and confident kids.
 This workbook draws on ideas and resources from research and the world’s greatest philosophers to bring you strategies you can start using immediately.
 Check it out here.